BIDS-collaborative/hackingmeasurement.github.io/projects/_rubric.md

 This rubric is meant to be "filled out" by the evaluator.
-Your goal is to assist the team being evaluated with a first draft of materials that might be used for proposals, recruitment/on-boarding, and generally having a good public face on their online project description.
+Your goal is to assist the team being evaluated with a first draft of materials that might be used for proposals (e.g., to Big Ideas, grants, etc.), recruitment/on-boarding, and generally having a good public face on their online project description.
 This will lead to information added to their class project page and GitHub repositories by the end of class.

 ## Timeline